The relationship between general equilibrium models with infinite-lived agents and overlapping generations models, and some applications: Introduction

-The second application of our paper concerns the issue of rational asset price bubbles which has attracted significant attentions from scholars in recent years.\footnote{For detailed surveys, see \cite{bo12}, \cite{miao14}, \citet{mv18}, \citet{ht24a,ht24b}.} Since \citet{tirole85}, it has become relatively straightforward to build OLG models with bubbles.
-However, in infinite-horizon general equilibrium models, it is well known that constructing a model where rational asset price bubbles exist is more challenging, particularly when assets yield dividends \citep{tirole82, kocherlakota92, sw97}.\footnote{Recently, \cite{lvp16}, \cite{blp17, blp17b, blp18a, bhlpp18, blp22} construct models where assets with positive dividends exhibit bubbles.
-Inspired by \cite{wilson81} and \cite{tirole85} (Proposition 1.c), \cite{ht25} construct some models and provide conditions under which any equilibrium (if it exists) is bubbly.} A key difficulty, as proved in \cite{blp22}'s Proposition 2, is that, in general, the existence of bubbles in such models requires that the asset holdings of at least two agents fluctuate over time and that the borrowing constraints of at least two agents bind at infinitely many periods.
+The second application concerns the issue of rational asset price bubbles which has attracted significant attention from scholars in recent years.\footnote{For detailed surveys, see \cite{BrunnermeierOehmke2012}, \cite{Miao2014}, \citet{MartinVentura2018}, \citet{HiranoTodaJME2024,HiranoToda2025Notes}.} Since \citet{tirole85}, it has become relatively straightforward to build OLG models with bubbles.
+However, in infinite-horizon general equilibrium models, it is well known that constructing a model where rational asset price bubbles exist is more challenging, particularly when assets yield dividends \citep{tirole82, Kocherlakota1992, SantosWoodford1997}.\footnote{\cite{LeVanPham2016}, \cite{BosiLevanPham2017, BosiLevanPham2017b, BosiLevanPham2018, BosiHaHuyLeVanPhamPham2018, BosiLevanPham2022} construct models where assets with positive dividends exhibit bubbles.
+Inspired by \cite{wilson81} and \cite{tirole85} (Proposition 1.c), \cite{HiranoTodaJPE2025} construct some models and provide conditions under which any equilibrium (if it exists) is bubbly.} A key difficulty, as proved in \cite{BosiLevanPham2022}'s Proposition 2, is that, in general, the existence of bubbles in such models requires that the asset holdings of at least two agents fluctuate over time and that the borrowing constraints of at least two agents bind at infinitely many periods.\footnote{See also discussions in Section 4.1 in \cite{BosiLevanPham2018}.}

 This property leads to the notion of a two-cycle equilibrium in GEILA models, as introduced above (note that this two-cycle structure is the simplest one of the GEILA models that can generate rational asset price bubbles).
 Building on our observational connection, this two-cycle equilibrium can be supported by an equilibrium in an OLG model.
-Thus, if the latter equilibrium exhibits a bubble, we can apply our results and impose additional conditions (which hold under additional assumptions) to prove that it is part of a bubbly equilibrium in the GEILA model.
+Thus, if the latter equilibrium exhibits a bubble, we can apply our results and impose additional conditions (which hold under reasonable assumptions) to prove that it is part of a bubbly equilibrium in a GEILA model.